jounilammi/GameScoresAPI/README.md

 * Jouni Lammi Jouni.Lammi@student.oulu.fi

 ## How install the dependencies
 The API is written in Python3.
-It has been tested to work with Python 3.7.2, which you can doenload from here: https://www.python.org/downloads/release/python-372/
+It has been tested to work with Python 3.7.2, which you can download from here: https://www.python.org/downloads/release/python-372/
+Remember to select the option "Add python 3.7 to PATH".

 The dependencies can be found from the requirements.txt file in the main folder.
 After you have installed Python3, please install the virtualenv library with
 ```